-This project brings together a consortium of researchers to investigate the suitability of various plants species under current and future climate scenarios.
-The project is the first of its kind and will culminate in an online interactive tool that will map the distribution of suitable habitats for various plant species across Australia.
+This investment, which ran from 2016 to 2022, brought together a consortium of researchers to investigate the suitability of various plant species under current and future climate scenarios.
+The project was the first of its kind and culminates in the launch of an online interactive tool that maps the distribution of suitable habitats for various plant species across Australia.

 The tool is available from the Which Plant Where website and was designed for use by a wide range of stakeholders from nursery and turf growers to developers, landscape planners and designers, councils and individuals.
 Users will be able to select from a range of filters to choose the right species of plant for various urban areas – from street plantings to housing developments and open spaces.

 The program consisted of four key areas of research: